chrnan6711/lasersite/3dengine.md

 ```
 </details>

-Currently, the code displays a 7x7x7 cube in perspective projection (realistic).
+Currently, the code displays a 7x7x7 cube in perspective projection (realistic) with cyclic hue as distance from the origin increases.

 ### Parameters